superphy/kmer/README.md

+# Installation

+1. Clone repository
+1. Install dependecies": run `conda create --name <env> --file conda-specs.txt`
+1. Start conda environment: run `source activate <env>`
+1. [Install jellyfish](https://github.com/gmarcais/Jellyfish "Jellyfish GitHub") __*You do not need to install the python binding for jellyfish, just the command line tool*__
+1. Verify that everything is working: run `nose2 -B` this will run all of the tests, they should all pass.

+#### Some Common Errors:

+* File/filepath does not exist
+  * Update the filepaths in constants.py to point to the correct locations on your machine
+* Import error stating that python can't find the module lmdb
+  * run `pip install lmdb` with the conda environment activated.
+* Error like:
+    ```
+    File "/home/user/miniconda3/envs/kmer/lib/python2.7/site-packages/hyperopt/pyll/base.py", line 715, in toposort
+       assert order[-1] == expr
+    TypeError: 'generator' object has no attribute '__getitem__'
+    ```
+  * Downgrade networkx from version 2.0 to version 1.1.

-## run.py
+# run.py
+This is essentially the main method.

-Wrapper to gather data, preprocess the data, perform feature selection, build the model, train the model, and test/use the model.
+Provides a wrapper to gather data, preprocess the data, perform feature selection, build the model, train the model, and test/use the model.
+Chains together methods from get_data.py, feature_selection.py, feature_scaling, data_augmentation.py, and models.py.

-### Command Line Usage
+#### To Use From the Command Line:

 ```
 python run.py -i [config file] -o [output file] -n [name of run to use in outputfile]